AUDITIONS: PIPPIN

 Footlite Musicals is proud to announce open auditions for Pippin, directed by Claire Slaven and produced by Beth Swayze, with choreography by Thomas Mason and vocal direction by Ben Rose.

-Please come prepared to sing 16-32 bars from the show, Pippin, with sheet music in the correct key for the provided accompanist.
 A change of clothes for the dance portion of the audition is encouraged.
 Performers who can perform specialty tricks and acrobatics are strongly encouraged to audition.

 Virtual auditions will not be accepted for this production.
-You cannot have conflicts after September 12.
+You cannot have conflicts after August 30.
 All conflicts must be listed on your audition form.

 We are committed to inclusive casting, welcoming performers of all shapes, sizes, colors, and abilities.
 There are no age restrictions for this production.
 Those under 18 must have parent or guardian present at auditions.